Ezra Suruma

 Ezra Suruma (born 11 November 1945) is a Ugandan economist, banker, and academician.

 He became the chancellor of Makerere University in January 2016.
 He formerly served as a senior adviser to the president of Uganda on finance and economic planning, a position he held from 16 February 2009 until 15 January 2016.

+He served as the deputy governor of the Bank of Uganda from 1990 until 1993.

 Previously, he was a visiting fellow at the Brookings Institution, in Washington, D. C., at the Africa Growth Initiative division of the institution.
 He was appointed to that position in April 2010.

 Background and education

 He was born in Kabale District in 1945.
 He holds a Bachelor of Science in finance from Fordham University in New York City, obtained in 1969.
 His Master of Arts degree in economics was obtained in 1972, also from Fordham University.
 His Doctor of Philosophy in economics was obtained in 1976 from the University of Connecticut.
 He also has a master's degree in computer science and one in international banking.